cutecycle/flatcaseinvariant/README.md

 ## 3298: A phrase becomes a single word
-Two cyborgs warp-speed to a the 3E9th floor of an archology for a game jam.
+Two cyborgs warp-speed to the 3E9th floor of the Third Saturnine Arcology for a game jam.

 "McCheug? must be how they spelled it in old english"